 Sibling

-Applications received after the 16 April 2020 will be notified of the outcome of their application as soon as possible.
+Applications received after 17 April 2024 will be notified of the outcome of their application as soon as possible.

 In Year applications will be made directly to the school.
 All children whose Education, Health and Care plan names the school must be admitted.